withastro/docs/src/pages/en/guides/cms/contentful.md

 - **API identifier:** `blogPost`
 - **Description:** This content type is for a blog post

-In this newly created content type, create 5 new fields with the following parameters:
+In this newly created content type, use the **Add Field** button to create 5 new fields with the following parameters:

 1. Text field
     - **Name:** title